Breucopter/datasift-stats-extractor/README.md

 Edit ```config.json``` and complete the required properties.
 Leave the properties blank for them to be ignored.

 * **Title**: Optional text shown on the index.html landing page.
-Useful for context for a specific prospect.
+Useful for context for setting context of the export data e.g. an event.
 * **Description**: As above.
 * **accessKeyId**: S3 Access Key ID
 * **secretAccessKey**: S3 Access Key